DI: Factory pattern to the rescue

 var app = new SearchApp(factory);

-var result = app.search("/home/user/.m2", "java");
+var results = app.search("/home/user/Projects", "java");

 .forEach(System.out::println);